domRiddle/ASF/High-performance-setup.md

 - Ensure that you're using default value of `OptimizationMode` which is `MaxPerformance`.
 This is by far the most important setting, as using `MinMemoryUsage` value has dramatic effects on performance.
 - Enable server GC.
 Server GC can be immediately seen as being active by significant memory increase compared to workstation GC.
 - If you can't afford that much memory increase, considering tweaking **[`GCLatencyLevel`](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Low-memory-setup#gclatencylevel)** and/or **[`GCHeapHardLimitPercent`](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Low-memory-setup#gcheaphardlimitpercent)** to achieve "the best of both worlds".
 However, if your memory can afford it, then it's better to keep it at default - server GC already tweaks itself during runtime and is smart enough to use less memory when your OS will truly need it.
+- You can also consider increased optimization for longer startup time with additional tweaking through `DOTNET_` properties explained above.

-If you've enabled server GC and kept other configuration properties at their default values, then you have superior ASF performance that should be blazing fast even with hundreds or thousands of enabled bots.
+Applying recommendations above allows you to have superior ASF performance that should be blazing fast even with hundreds or thousands of enabled bots.
 CPU should not be a bottleneck anymore, as ASF is able to use your entire CPU power when needed, cutting required time to bare minimum.
 The next step would be CPU and RAM upgrades.